51 DIY Pipe Table Ideas

 These simple tables find their home here in the Simplified Building office kitchen.
 The tables feature a butcher block top from Ikea that is 61" long by 29 1/2" wide.
 The simple design uses four legs assembled using the Flange fitting, pipe, and a Plastic Plug to cap off the exposed end of pipe.

-This simple table was built by Steven in Pleasanton, California.
+This simple counter height table was built by Steven in Pleasanton, California.
 Steven needed something that would fit nicely in a small kitchen but wouldn't take up too much space.
 The resulting table sits at bar height and features an added horizontal brace, at the bottom of the table frame, to rest your feet when sitting.

 The above kitchen tables were built by Ryan in Hopkins, Michigan.
 The two separate, maple top tables come together to create one long dining table.
 A great idea that gives Ryan added flexibility.
 Ryan could even take the legs off one of the tables in order to store the table away in a deep closet, basement, or garage.
 Then simply bring it out and reattach the legs when guests come over.